 - Back on Murray Street heading back towards Tanunda, drop in at Kaesler Wines.
 Their Chardonnay is surprisingly approachable, and their Old Bastard Shiraz and Bogan Shiraz is very good.

 - If there’s time – book a helicopter flight with Barossa Helicopters.
-They do a 4min fight from $40-4 min, $100 – 10 min flight.
-Don’t buy a 4 min flight.
+They do a 4 minute fight from $40 and a 10 minute flight from $100.
+Don’t buy a 4 minute flight!
 By the time you appreciate your elevated position, it’s time to land…And then you’re sobbing, but because your ride on a metal dragonfly has come to a swift end…